Prickly Sea Star, Paulia horrida

 Prickly Sea Star, Paulia horrida.
 Pictured stars wingspan: 13 cm (5.1 inches).
 Star courtesy of the commercial fishermen of Todos Santos, Baja California Sur, March 2013.
 Exceedingly rare.
 Identification courtesy of Dr. Chris Mah, Smithsonian Institute, Washington, D.C.

-Phylogeny: The Prickly Sea Star, Paulia horrida (Gray, 1840), is a member of the Asterodiscididae family of Asterodiscid Sea Stars.
-The genus Paulia is one of five genera in this family.
-This is the only species in this genus.
+Phylogeny: The Prickly Sea Star, Paulia horrida (Gray, 1840), is a member of the Asterodiscididae Family of Sea Stars.
+The Paulia genus is one of five genera in the Asterodiscididae Family.
+This is the only species in the Paulia genus.
 They are also known as the Horrida Spiny Sea Star and the Red Prickly Sea Star and in Mexico as Estrella de Mar Horrida.
-Paulia horrida var. galapagensis (Ludwig, 1905) is considered a valid variety within the species.
+Paulia horrida var. galapagensis (Ludwig, 1905) is considered a valid subspecies.
+The species name horrida comes from the Latin word meaning “bristly” or “prickly”, and refers to the spines on the dorsal surface.

 Morphology: Prickly Sea Stars have a wide central disk and five, short, tapering arms.
 The arms have a broad attachment point at the disk.
 There are two rows of tube feet, with suckers, on the underside of each arm.
 They have conspicuous ossicles (calcareous particles that are part of the endoskeleton) along their margins.
 The disk contains most of the organs, with the mouth on the ventral side and the anus and madreporite (entry plate for the water vascular system) on the dorsal surface.
 Numerous, sharp, conical spines cover the dorsal (aboral) and marginal surfaces of the disc and arms.
 They can be brown, orange, or vermillion in color, with bright orange spines.
 Prickly Sea Stars reach a maximum of 18 cm (7.1 inches) in diameter.

-Diet: The Prickly Sea Stars are a poorly known species, with no records of its life cycle and ecology.
-Other species in this family feed on bivalves, crustaceans and gastropods.
+Diet: The Prickly Sea Stars are a poorly documented species, with no records of its life cycle and ecology.
+Other species in the Asterodiscididae Family prey on bivalves, crustaceans and gastropods.

-Predators: Prickly Sea Stars are rare and poorly studied.
+Predators: Prickly Sea Stars are poorly studied.
 There is no documentation regarding predation for this species.
-Other species in this family are preyed upon by shore birds, crabs and fish.
+Other species in the Asterodiscididae Family are preyed upon by shore birds, crabs and fish.

 Reproduction: Prickly Sea Stars are gonochoric (male or female for life).
 They reproduce sexually through broadcast spawning, with external fertilization.
 The fertilized eggs hatch into planktonic larvae.
 The larvae start life in a bilaterally symmetrical form and in adulthood gain their radial symmetry.
 They are in their larval form for a few weeks before beginning their benthic life.